Towards Healthcare Research & Consulting

 What Made the Cloud-Based Segment Dominant in the U.S. AI in Healthcare Market?

-The cloud-based segment is both the dominant and fastest-growing deployment mode in the U.S. AI in healthcare market due to its scalability, cost-effectiveness, and accessibility.
+The cloud-based segment is both the dominant and fastest-growing deployment mode in the U.S. AI in healthcare market share of 65% due to its scalability, cost-effectiveness, and accessibility.
 Cloud platforms enable healthcare providers to store and analyze vast amounts of medical data, including electronic health records, imaging, and genomic information, without the need for heavy on-premise infrastructure.
 This flexibility supports real-time collaboration across hospitals, clinics, and research institutions, improving patient outcomes through faster decision-making.
 The surge in telemedicine, remote patient monitoring, and AI-driven diagnostic tools further boosts cloud adoption.
 Additionally, leading technology companies are partnering with healthcare organizations to enhance cloud-based AI applications, while robust cybersecurity measures and compliance with HIPAA regulations strengthen trust, ensuring rapid and sustained market expansion.

 For instance,